Valley Milkhouse is an artisan creamery producing fresh, soft-ripened and aged cheeses in Berks County, Pennsylvania.

 While her official title is cheesemaker apprentice, Mackenzie is an increasingly essential part of the creamery.
 Between helping with deliveries, farmers markets, production schedules and strategic business planning, she is a major part of our tiny team.

-Mackenzie lives on her family’s homestead in Kutztown, a sheep, fiber, and flower farm called Merrythought.
-She grew up in the Lehigh Valley, studying music in high school and then majoring in English Writing as well as Music History and Arabic at West Chester University.
+Mackenzie grew up in the Lehigh Valley, studying music in high school and then majoring in English Writing as well as Music History and Arabic at West Chester University.

 Mackenzie loves books, particularly young adult novels with queer representation.
 You can visit her at the Kutztown Community Library where she can answer all of your passport questions.
-She has too many hobbies, including playing the flute, knitting, growing and arranging flowers, making flower crowns, wood burning, and claw machines.
+She has too many hobbies, including playing the flute, knitting, growing and arranging flowers, making flower crowns and wood burning.

 The Oley Valley and Covered Bridge Farm